This set of Basic Electrical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Charge and Voltage”.

-Explanation: If one plate is charged to positive, the other plate is automatically charges to negative so that it can store electrical charge.
+Explanation: If one plate is charged to positive, the other plate is automatically charged to negative so that it can store electrical charge.

-6. When voltage across a capacitor increases, what happens to the charge stored in it?
+6. When the voltage across a capacitor increases, what happens to the charge stored in it?

 c) Becomes zero